 I was only five, but I remember the hunt for the bodies of Schwerner, Chaney and Goodman after the Freedom Summer murders in Mississippi in 1964.
-I remember watching the search on TV, my parents’ anguish, how sickened they appeared.
+I recall watching the search on TV, my parents’ anguish, how sickened they appeared.
 A local Black man and two Jewish men from New York City had gone missing, abducted it appeared, and believed dead.

 The two Jewish boys, we learned later, were shot at close range and buried under an earthen dam.
 The young Black man, James Chaney, appears to have been buried beside them while still alive.
 It was the first time I knew anything about racism or its effects.